 Raskolnikov prepares to leave.

-Porfiry invites him to the station to give his statement, like all the other customers of the pawnbroker.
+Porfiry invites him to the station to give his statement, like all the pawnbroker's other customers have done.

-Then Porfiry asks him if, when he last visited the pawnbroker, between 7 and 8pm, if he noticed any men painting.
+Then, Porfiry asks him if, when he last visited the pawnbroker, between 7-8 p.m., he noticed any men painting.

 He says he didn't.